Memorial Park Tree Donations

 These slow growing multi-trunked evergreens grow into an attractive medium tree.
 The branches develop reddish flaking bark and the needles are bright green.

-Donors have the opportunity of giving any amount to a General Tree Fund to support the beautiful tree canopy in Memorial Park.
-The General Tree Fund will ensure a reliable source of funds to help cover the costs associated with replacement of existing trees, many of which have been affected by disease, storm damage or advancing age.
+Donors have the opportunity of giving any amount to a Restoration Tree Fund to support the beautiful tree canopy in Memorial Park.
+This will ensure a reliable source of funds to help cover the costs associated with replacement of existing trees, many of which have been affected by disease, storm damage or advancing age.

 Various levels of giving have been established: